 Hi Damien, I have been saving the same monthly amount into a pension plan for a number of years.
 Although I am not near retirement age I don't know whether I am saving enough or too little.
 While I would like to retire at age 55 I don't know if this is realistic.
 So how much do I need to retire at age 55?
 Is there a simple way to work out how much I need to be putting into my Self Invested Personal Pension (SIPP) each month.
 I am realistic and realise that I might not be able to retire at age 55.
 So how much do I need to retire at age 60 or 65?
 Apologies for asking so many questions at once

 Most people realise that they can't rely on their state pension for their retirement income and so need to fund their own retirement.
-At present the basic state pension is £115.95 a week which equates to just over £6,000 a year.
+At present, the new state pension is £179.60 a week which equates to just over £9,000 a year.

 You don't mention your age or how much income you need in retirement or how much you are currently paying into your pension.
 But that doesn't matter as I will, first of all, tell you how to retire when you want to and then show you a simple pension pot calculator which will tell you how much pension you need to retire at your chosen age of 55 and how much you should be paying in now.